 The growing rose:

 By now your shrub roses should have reached around 2 years old.
-At this age your roses will still be continuing to grow, establishing its strong root system and it’s now that formative pruning is what encourages and defines the plant’s future shape as it matures.
+At this age your roses will still be continuing to grow, establishing their strong root system, it’s now that formative pruning is what encourages and defines the plant’s future shape as it matures.
 As the rose is a little bit older now you should aim to leave about two thirds of each stem when cutting them away.
-Make a cut on the diagonal just about the node/joint.
-As before, continue cutting any stems that seem to stand out known as leaders from the rest of the plant so you end up with no straggly stems.
+Make a cut on the diagonal just above the node/joint.
+As before, continue cutting any stems that seem to stand out (known as leaders from the rest of the plant) so you end up with no straggly stems.
 Once this step is complete, you can then continue to prune the rose just as you pruned your previous young rose.
 By removing the 3Ds and any unnecessary leaves.

 The matured rose: